heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</div>
 	</figure>

-I unlocked "Camera 3" to find a state of picturesque chaos, not atypical of the place.
-At the back of the room, a row of filing cabinets.
-I
+I unlocked Camera 3 to find a state of picturesque chaos, not atypical of the place.
+At the back was row upon row of squat, grey filing cabinets; the homely reliquaries of the martyer.
+Ah, here: April 79.

 <p align="center">
 ⁂</p>